Heixier/inception/README.md

 ## Virtual Machines vs Docker

-Virtual machines virtualise all the hardware and is thus much slower than docker which only virtualises the operating system.
-You can spam a lot more docker containers than minimal debian servers in VMWare Workstation Pro.
+Virtual machines virtualise the kernel layer of the operating system and is thus much slower than docker which only virtualises the application of the operating system, which is a layer above the kernel layer and much more lightweight.

 ## Secrets vs Environment Variables